bulldog2011/luxun/README.md

 5. [ashes-queue](http://code.google.com/p/ashes-queue/), FIFO queue based on memory mapped file and paging algorithm, implemented in Java.
 6. [Kestrel](https://github.com/robey/kestrel), a simple, distributed message queue system implemented in Scala, supporting reliable, loosely ordered message queue.

-Many thanks to authors of these oos project!
+Many thanks to the authors of these oos projects!

 ## Origin of the Name